djemerson01/jspwiki-jdbcprovider/README.md

     ## provider.
     migrateFromConfiguration = /data/wiki/oldwiki.properties
 ```
 * When done, comment out the above line.

 #####Upgrading from the previous database schema
-Preferably make a copy of your tables / database before proceding.
+<em>Preferably make a copy of your tables / database before proceding.</em>

 The new version of the page provider does not use the WIKI_PAGE_VERSIONS any
 longer, but all page versions are stored here.
 Thus, we need to move the pages